Fargo (1996 film): Reception

-Gene Siskel and Roger Ebert both ranked Fargo as the best film of 1996, with Ebert later ranking it fourth on his list of the best films of the 1990s.
+Gene Siskel and Roger Ebert said Fargo was the best film of 1996, with Ebert later ranking it fourth on his list of the best films of the 1990s.
 Fargo was added to the National Film Registry by the National Film Preservation Board on December 27, 2006.
 In 2010, the Independent Film & Television Alliance selected the film as one of its "30 Most Significant Independent Films" of the last 30 years.
 The Writers Guild of America ranked the film's screenplay the 32nd greatest ever.
+Future North Dakota governor Doug Burgum, whose company Great Plains Software had its initial public offering during the film's release, recalled that during investor meetings "100 percent of the first question was about the movie.
+We had no paper shredders in our office, only woodchippers, we'd answer with a straight face.
+They'd say: 'Really?!'"
+The February 2020 issue of New York Magazine lists Fargo as among "The Best Movies That Lost Best Picture at the Oscars."

 Accolades

 Home media

 Fargo has been released in several formats: VHS, LaserDisc, DVD, Blu-ray, and iTunes download.
-The first home video release of the film was on November 19, 1996, on a pan and scan cassette.
+The first home video release of the film was on October 1, 1996, on a pan and scan cassette.
 A collector's edition widescreen VHS was also released and included a snow globe that depicted the woodchipper scene which, when shaken, stirred up both snow and "blood".
-PolyGram Filmed Entertainment released Fargo on DVD on July 8, 1997.
-In 1999, Metro-Goldwyn-Mayer, who acquired the rights to the film through their purchase of Polygram's pre-March 31, 1996, library, released the film on VHS as part of its "Contemporary Classics" series.
+PolyGram Video released Fargo on DVD on June 25, 1997.
+In 2001, Metro-Goldwyn-Mayer (MGM), who acquired the rights to the film through their purchase of PolyGram's pre-March 31, 1996, library, released the film on VHS as part of its "Contemporary Classics" series.
 A "Special Edition" DVD was released on September 30, 2003, by MGM Home Entertainment, which featured minor changes to the film, particularly with its subtitles.
 The opening titles stating "This is a true story" have been changed in this edition from the actual titles on the film print to digitally inserted titles.
 Also, the subtitle preceding Lundegaard's arrest "Outside of Bismarck, North Dakota" has been inserted digitally and moved from the bottom of the screen to the top.
 The special edition of Fargo was repackaged in several Coen brothers box sets and also as a double feature DVD with other MGM releases.

 A Blu-ray version was released on May 12, 2009, and later in a DVD combo pack in 2010.
-On April 1, 2014, in commemoration for the 90th anniversary of Metro-Goldwyn-Mayer, the film was remastered in 4K and reissued again on Blu-ray.
+On April 1, 2014, in commemoration for the 90th anniversary of MGM, the film was remastered in 4K and reissued again on Blu-ray.
 On May 3, 2017, Shout!
-Factory announced a 20th anniversary collector's Steelbook edition on Blu-ray, limited to 10,000 copies.
-The Steelbook was released on August 8, 2017.
+Factory announced a 20th anniversary collector's Steelbook edition on Blu-ray, limited to 10,000 copies, which was released on August 8, 2017.
+On November 7, 2023, Shout!
+Factory released the film in a 4K Ultra HD and Blu-ray combo pack.